dragoonDorise/pegasus-android-metadata/README.md

 ## Step 0 - Enable APK installation and other preparations

 First you'll need to enable installing APK packages, which can be done in your Android device on Settings → Security → Unknown Sources, turned on.
-You need this to install Pegasus, since it's not available on the Google App Store
+You need this to install Pegasus, since it's not available on the Google App Store.

+Make sure you have the following RetroArch Cores installed:

 ## Automatic installation - Recommended